Western influence on Qing dynasty paintings: History

-Qing emperors' interests in the West, including Western artwork, were not just a coincidence as the knowledge they wanted to know from Jesuit missionaries would be “capable of supporting Qing’s efforts to reaffirm its legitimacy as rulers of China, their military exploits, their imperial aspirations, and their efforts to control the historical record.”
 Though Yongzheng and Qianlong emperors showed exceptional interest in Western painting styles, Jesuit missionaries’ paintings commissioned by the emperors suggested that their interest would always contain their pride in the Qing empire’s military victories and their ambitious understanding of the world.

-While the Western influence on Qing dynasty paintings peaked during the reigns of Yongzheng and Qianlong, it rapidly faded away after its peak as an inevitable result of the decline of the dynasty.
-In 1724, the Yongzheng emperor and his successors officially banned Catholicism in China, though they kept missionaries who provided technical services for them including favored missionary painters such as Giuseppe Castiglione.
+Western influence on Qing dynasty paintings peaked during the reigns of Yongzheng and Qianlong, rapidly fading as result of the decline of the dynasty.
+In 1724, the Yongzheng emperor and his successors banned Catholicism in China, though they kept missionaries who provided technical services for them including favored missionary painters such as Giuseppe Castiglione, Louis Antoine de Poirot and Giuseppe Panzi.
 The consequence of Catholicism’s decline in Qing China was the overthrow of the Society of Jesus in Europe.
-As the Society of Jesus was abolished in 1773 by the papal, no new missionary painter would come to China and please its emperors with their paintings.
+As the Society of Jesus was abolished in 1773 by the pope, no new missionary painters would come to China and please its emperors.